 So you’re ready to get started.
 Here’s what you need to do!

-- Be newly hired as a package handler at UPS Hodgkins working the night or sunrise shifts
+- Be employed as a package handler or part-time supervisor at UPS Hodgkins working the twilight, night or sunrise shifts

 - Meet with the CRCP Director of Student Services for schedule approval

-- Earn 6-11 credits per semester at a participating community college or university
+- Earn 6-11 credits per semester at a participating community college or university.
+Full time students are considered upon exception.

 - Maintain a “C” or higher grade point average each semester